AzizHamad03/AgenticAI/readme.md

 Sensitive information such as:

-* OpenAI API keys
+- OpenAI API keys
-* Database passwords
+- Database passwords
-* Django secret keys
+- Django secret keys

 should always be stored in environment variables.

-The `.env` file is excluded from version control using `.gitignore`.
+The `.env` file should remain excluded from version control through `.gitignore`.

+Additional authentication, authorization, and production security measures will be introduced as the project develops.

 ---

 ## Contributing

-The project is currently in active development.
+The project is currently under active development.

-As the codebase becomes more mature, contribution guidelines and development conventions may be added.
+Contribution guidelines, coding conventions, testing requirements, and development workflows may be introduced as the codebase matures.

 ---